kkapelon/kkapelon.github.io/_posts/2016-12-21-docker-for-java-big-picture.md

 for Java developers, the advantages of Docker are not that ground-breaking.

-In reality most people who run Docker in production, run it on VMs anyway, so by adopting a Docker strategy you are essentially _adding_ a complexity layer instead of _replacing_ VMs with Docker.
+In reality most people who run Docker in production, run it on VMs anyway, so by adopting a Docker strategy you are essentially _adding_ a complexity layer instead of _replacing_ VMs with Docker (as many people falsely advertise).

+Docker adoption is a multi-stage path with several intermediate phases.
+Feel frame to stay at any phase and get comfortable before moving on to the next.

-Finally, the next time a Docker fanatic comes to you and suggests that you should convert your physical Jenkins server to a Docker image you should explain to him/her that you want to slow down, take a step back and re-evaluate the whole situation before starting a company-wide level 5 Docker integration.
+Finally, the next time a Docker fanatic comes to you and suggests that you should start your Docker journey by converting your physical Jenkins server to a Docker image you should explain to him/her that you want to slow down, take a step back and re-evaluate the whole situation before starting a company-wide level 5 Docker integration.
 Don't let the hype consume you.